noxxaz/HelloWorldSolidity/README.md

 This is a simple set of Solidity smart contracts to help introduce and explore Solidity.

-Use the Remix IDE located here to run in an Ethereum VM or depoyt it to an Ethereum testnet 😯 [https://remix.ethereum.org/](https://remix.ethereum.org/)
+Use the Remix IDE located here to run in an Ethereum VM or depoy it to an Ethereum testnet 😯 [https://remix.ethereum.org/](https://remix.ethereum.org/)